 Another approach is to use the approved methods: We could slightly move the positions of the centers and observe how our error function Err is changing - a gradient descent, as already known from the MLPs.
-In a similar manner we could look how the error depends on the values σ .
-Analogous to the derivation of backpropagation we derive

 Figure 6.8: Example of an uneven coverage of a two-dimensional input space by applying radial basis functions.
 The widths were fixedly selected, the centers of the neurons were randomly distributed throughout the training patterns.
 This distribution can certainly lead to slightly unrepresentative results, which can be seen at the single data point down to the left.